doga/qworum-domain-model/README.md

   }

-  note for Collab "Only groups that link back are in the collab." note for User "Vcard excluded from serialization?" note for Vcard "The only objects that can be generated on the client" note for PersonalGroup "Does not have an org or parent/sub groups.
-Owner cannot be removed, new owners cannot be added."
+  note for Collab "Only groups that link back are in the collab." note for Group "In an org, only top-level groups must have an orgId." note for Vcard "The only objects that can be generated on the client" note for PersonalGroup "Does not have an org or parent/sub groups.
+Owner cannot be removed, new owners cannot be added." note for Persona "Makes an enforceable statement about a user's membership in a group or org."

-  Id --|> URN : extends
+  Id --|> URN
-  URN --|> IRI
+  URN --|> IRI : extends
-  IRL --|> IRI
+  MemberRole --|> IRI
-  UserRole --|> IRL
   UserId --|> Id
+  PersonaId --|> Id
   OrgId --|> Id
   GroupId --|> Id
   CollabId --|> Id
-  PersonaId --|> Id
   IndividualVcard --|> Vcard
   GroupVcard --|> Vcard
   OrgVcard --|> Vcard
   PersonalGroup --|> Group
-  OrgPersona --|> Persona
-  GroupPersona --|> Persona
   Org *-- OrgVcard : has vCard
   Group *-- GroupVcard : has vCard
+  Group -- User : member
+  Group -- User : owner
+  Group -- User : subgroups manager
+  Group -- User : collab manager
+  Group -- User : memberships manager
+  Org -- User : owner
+  Org -- User : root groups manager
+  Org -- User : memberships manager
+  Org -- User : member
+  Persona -- MemberRole
+  Persona -- Org
+  Persona -- Group
+  Persona -- User
   Collab *-- Group
   User *-- IndividualVcard : has vCard
-  Persona -- User
-  Persona -- Group
-  Persona -- Org
-  Persona -- UserRole
   User *-- Password : has password

   style Id fill:#229,stroke:#333,stroke-width:4px